Keyz078/blog/content/blogs/vm-monitoring-stack.md

 ---
 author: "Luqinthar Sudarsono"
-title: "Simple VM Monitoring stack (node-exporter, and prometheus)" description : "Have you ever wondered if you want to make a monitoring system with free and easy to set up?"
+title: "Simple VM utilization monitoring with Node Exporter and Prometheus" description : "Have you ever wondered if you want to make a monitoring system with free and easy to set up?"
 date: 2024-01-11T22:30:16+07:00
 tags: ["linux","monitoring"]